-If you are not up to Question 26 on page 4 in your testbook, you should be close.
+If you are not up to page 4 in your testbook, you should be close.

 Test administrators should quietly check to see if there are any students still working on the spelling questions.
 It is strongly recommended that these students be encouraged to move on to the grammar and punctuation section of the test.